shubham0794x/weather_app/README.md

-# Improvement Point if I had more Time
+# Improvement Points if I had more Time

   *  Host the App in Heroku live server
   *  Try to run the case where city could not be found